 Do I leave the solar panel connected to the solar battery overnight?

 Yes.
 Since there is no sunlight energy during the night, the battery cannot be overcharged.
 A solar panel charges the battery only during the day when there is sunlight.
 However, if you live in humid areas, ensure you cover the solar panel.
-This will prevent any moisture sipping inside the solar panel.
+This will prevent any moisture from sipping inside the solar panel.

 Can a solar battery power a refrigerator?

-A refrigerator requires steady supply of high current.
+A refrigerator requires a steady supply of high current.
 The current might be too high than the solar panel can harvest.
 Solar energy is therefore not ideal when trying to keep your food products fresh in the refrigerator.

 Eng.
 Matthew Joseph Nandirio is the Founder of walkingsolar.